Bira/octopus-carnival/_posts/2021-03-06-spaceplane.md

 Our spaceplane costs $8.8M according to the design rules.
 Of course, that's its price if it was mass-produced and commercially available.
 The rather more bespoke space program manufacturing model means it could cost up to 100 times more.
-It runs on liquid hydrogen/liquid oxygem rocket fuel, a full load of which costs $693,200.
+It runs on liquid hydrogen/liquid oxygen rocket fuel, a full load of which costs $693,200.

 The LAV version has better handling and stability (+3/4 in air and -2/4 in